Discover why regular exercise is important to lowering high blood pressure, and how this lifestyle change works in

-It’s no secret that regular exercise is a sure way to help prevent and reduce high blood pressure.
+It’s no secret that regular exercise is a sure way to help prevent and reduce high blood pressure readings.
 Why?
 One reason is that physical activity helps the body maintain a healthy blood pressure by lowering the levels of stress hormones in the blood (stress tends to constrict arteries and drive up blood pressure).
 Exercise also dilates, or relaxes, your blood vessels, further promoting increased circulation.

-Additionally, and perhaps most importantly, exercise lowers blood pressure by helping you maintain a healthy weight.
+Additionally, and perhaps most importantly, exercise helps in lowering high blood pressure by helping you maintain a healthy weight.
 The more weight you carry, the harder your heart has to work—because it has to push your blood through fat that lines and narrows your blood vessels.
 It’s like trying to battle your way through a subway station at rush hour.

-The Best Exercises for Beating High Blood Pressure
+The Best Exercises for Lowering High Blood Pressure

 - Ride a stationary bike.

 - Do exercises that will help maintain muscle tone, flexibility, and balance, such as yoga, T’ai Chi, or Qigong.

 - Take up painting with a brush.